 Thomas J Price’s multidisciplinary practice confronts preconceived attitudes towards representation and identity, foregrounding the intrinsic value of the individual and subverting structures of hierarchy.
 Celebrated for his large-scale figurative sculptures, Price draws our attention to the psychological embodiment of his fictional characters, highlighting nuanced understandings of social signifiers and predetermined value.
 Amalgamated from multiple sources, the works are developed through a hybrid approach of traditional sculpting and intuitive digital technology.
 Price balances methods of presentation, material and scale to challenge our expectations and provide cues for deeper human connection.
 He encompasses historic constructs with a newness that at first glance can go unnoticed, but that live in the public realm as silent totems for change.

-Price compels the viewer to consider how and why things are made, embedding references to ancient, classical and neoclassical sculpture alongside a sophisticated understanding of the symbolic power of materials.
-In ‘Head 18’ (2017), Price intentionally exposes the seamline of the plaster to reveal the process of casting, commenting on the relationship and ownership between artist and artefact.
+Price’s practice extends beyond a strategy of figuration, harnessing the narrative power of performance, film, photography, animation and abstract sculpture consistently throughout his career.
+He compels the viewer to consider how and why things are made, embedding references to ancient, classical and neoclassical sculpture alongside a sophisticated understanding of the symbolic power of materials.
 Sculptures of polished bronze and marble are luxurious and monumental, appearing to be rooted in the canon of 20th Century sculpture, yet the line of conceptual enquiry challenges our awareness of current iconography and the unmediated immortalisation of triumphant figures.
-In ‘Numen (Shifting Votive 1, 2, 3)’ (2016), Price combines the traditional process of lost-wax casting with aluminium, a material more commonly associated with modern engineering, to present a series of emblematic heads raised to eye-level on marble columns.
-The works set out to challenge traditional holders of power, to question provenance and instead bind one human experience to another in a manner that feels inclusive.
+His works set out to challenge traditional holders of power, to question provenance and instead bind one human experience to another in a manner that feels inclusive.

 Portrait of Thomas J Price